 2. Bring to a boil, stirring constantly till thick.
 It is important to stir as it can go lumpy.

 3. Add almond extract.

 4. Remove the custard from the heat and serve as a topping or you can mix it into the fruit compote.

 Yummy Prune Jam is Sugar-Free with Apples and Cinnamon – This prune jam was so easy to make.
 Adding the cinnamon made it extra delicious.
 I did add a little stevia to make it taste more like a jam.
 This recipe makes two small jars.

 Prune Powerballs are Yummy and Full of Energy – These prune power balls rolled in coconut have a bit of history.
 Back in the hippy days, they were the famous ‘Bliss Balls’ that we all made very frequently.
 We made them with what we now call healthy superfoods.

-Here are two of my favorite pudding recipes:
+Here are some of my favorite pudding recipes: